ibrod83/nodejs-web-scraper/readme.md

             startUrl: '',//Mandatory.
 The page from which the process begins.
             logPath://Highly recommended.Will create a log for each scraping operation(object).
             cloneImages: true,//If an image with the same name exists, a new file with a number appended to it is created.
 Otherwise. it's overwritten.
+            removeStyleAndScriptTags: true,// Removes any <style> and <script> tags found on the page, in order to serve Cheerio with a light-weight string. change this ONLY if you have to.
             fileFlag: 'w',//The flag provided to the file saving function.
             concurrency: 3,//Maximum concurrent requests.Highly recommended to keep it at 10 at most.
             maxRetries: 5,//Maximum number of retries of a failed request.